For small cities across Alabama with Haitian populations, Springfield is a cautionary tale

 “When I first got here, people would wave at us, say hello to us, but now it’s not the same,” Jacques said in Creole through a translator.
 “When people see you, they kind of look at you like they’re very quiet with you or afraid of you.”

-Amid this mounting tension, a bipartisan group of local religious leaders, law enforcement officials and residents across Alabama see the fallout in Springfield as a cautionary tale — and have been taking steps to help integrate the state's Haitian population in the small cities where they live.
+Amid this mounting tension, a bipartisan group of local religious leaders, law enforcement officials and residents across Alabama sees the fallout in Springfield as a cautionary tale.
+They've been taking steps to help integrate the state's Haitian population in the small cities where they live.

 As political turmoil and violence intensify in Haiti, Haitian migrants have embraced a program established by President Joe Biden in 2023 that allows the U.S. to accept up to 30,000 people a month from Cuba, Haiti, Nicaragua and Venezuela for two years and offers work authorization.
 The Biden administration recently announced the program could allow an estimated 300,000 Haitians to remain in the U.S. at least through February 2026.

-Note: This story was first published on Oct.
-6, 2024.
-It was updated on Oct 9, 2024, to correct that Pastor John Pierre-Charles was not involved with the formation of the nonprofit that Gerilynn Hanson started.